ckilcrease/prioritize/readme.md

 Stuff will go here

 ## User Stories (Planning)
-1. As a user, I can log in via (TBD).
+1. As a user, I can log in with an email and password.
 2. As a user, I can add/delete to-do categories to fit my needs.
 3. As a user, I can add tasks and subtasks to my to-do list(s).
 4. As a user, I can set priorities for my tasks and subtasks.